 How to Register for a Workshop:

-Prospective students should first review all workshop policies, and then email Dan at dcfwoodcarver@gmail.com if they are interested in registering for a workshop.
-If space is available, Dan will email them a registration form, payment instructions, and additional workshop information.
+Prospective students must first review all workshop policies, and then email Dan at dcfwoodcarver@gmail.com if they are interested in registering for a workshop.
+The email inquiry should include the title and scheduled date (s) of the requested workshop.
+If space is available, Dan will send a follow up email with a registration form, payment instructions, and workshop information.

-If space is not available, a waiting list is optional.
+If space is not available in the requested workshop, a waiting list is optional.

 Fee: $895.00